Table of contents

 Are you measuring internal communications in the workplace to best determine how effective it is?
 To understand if it’s making a difference, a dent, in your business?
-Unfortunately, studies show that 60% of companies don’t even have a long-term internal communications strategy and out of the businesses that do have one, 12% aren’t measuring internal communications metrics at all.
+Unfortunately, studies show that 60% of companies don’t even have a long-term internal communications strategy, and the businesses that do have one, 12% aren’t measuring internal communications metrics at all.

-If you’re finding that employee engagement is low, morale is suffering, collaboration is virtually non-existent, the company’s vision isn’t being executed effectively, and productivity is faltering then it’s time to look closer at your internal communication strategy.
-But first, you need to measure it.
+If you’re finding that employee engagement is low, morale is suffering, collaboration is virtually non-existent, the company’s vision isn’t being executed effectively, customers aren’t totally satisfied, turnover is growing, and productivity is faltering then it’s time to look closer at your internal communication strategy.
+But before you can even enhance your internal communication strategy, you need to measure it.
 After all, how can you ever improve your internal communication or even make an effective decision regarding it when you don’t have the data to back up or to understand what’s working and what needs to be improved quickly.

 “The importance of internal communication cannot be underestimated; it is one of the few roles that touch all areas of the organization.” – Jenni Field, Chair at CIPR Inside